karlkfi/kpt-config-sync/docs/user_guide.md

 1. A RoleBinding can be specified in a namespace (Existing K8S behavior)
 1. A Role can be specified in a namespace (Existing K8S behavior).

-For example, we can create a RoleBinding in "shipping-app-backend" policyspace such that anyone belonging to "shipping-app-backend-team" group is able to create pods in all namespace descendants (i.e. "shipping-dev", "shipping-staging", "shipping-prod"):
+For example, we can create a RoleBinding in `shipping-app-backend` policyspace such that anyone belonging to `shipping-app-backend-team` group is able to create pods in all namespace descendants (i.e. `shipping-dev`, `shipping-staging`, `shipping-prod`):

 ```console
 $ cat foo-corp/online/shipping-app-backend/pod-creator-rolebinding.yaml